-The Program begins the first full week in June/January and spans eleven months.
+The Program spans from July to May.
 The weekly schedule follows a Monday through Friday pattern.
 Students are allowed five days or 40 hours of personal time for illness or personal need.
-Additional time missed, or time missed during a shorten rotation must be made up.
-There is a two week break falling over Christmas for June start students, and the end of May for January start students.
-In addition, there is a short Fall break, typically in early October.
-Exact program dates and timeline changes with each program year and will be provided to accepted students.
+Additional time missed, or time missed during a shorten rotation, must be made up.
+There is a two-week winter break provided toward the end of December.
+Exact program dates and timeline change with each program year and will be provided to accepted students.
 Recognized holidays follow the hospital holiday schedule and include: July 4th, Labor Day, Thanksgiving, Christmas Day, New Year's Day and Memorial Day.
 The Program also allows the Friday after Thanksgiving off unless a student needs to make up missed time.
+Time off around Easter is provided when the schedule allows.
 The Program consists of didactic classroom lectures, bench instruction and clinical testing in each department, student laboratory sessions and some independent study.
 Hours are approximately from 7 a.m.-4 p.m.
 Monday through Thursday.
 Hours on Friday are from 7 a.m.-approximately noon.
 Three hours of didactic lecture are scheduled between 1 and 4 p.m.
 Monday through Thursday.
-Some bench areas may require them to come in earlier than 7 a.m.
+Some bench areas may require students to come in earlier than 7 a.m.
+Other rotations may require bench instruction to take place in the evening hours.
 Students are provided with a weekly rotation schedule for the entire program year during orientation week.
-There are multiple rotations through each of the four major departments: Hematology, Chemistry, Microbiology, Blood Bank, and also enrichment rotations.
-There are usually two or three students assigned to each department.
+There are multiple rotations through each of the four major departments: Hematology, Chemistry, Microbiology, Blood Bank, as well as enrichment rotations.
+There are usually two or three students assigned to each main department at a time, but each student is being instructed on and learning the testing techniques of a different subsection within that main department.
 Bench instructors oversee the bench instruction in their respective departments, but students will also work with other staff members at times.
-The bench instructors have designed a set of objectives and work sheets for their respective areas.
-Timely completion of these assignments is expected in all areas.